 This tactic works especially well with rewards cards.
 If you end up paying interest on charges, you could very well spend more than the rewards’ value.
 So, paying this card off each month is a win-win, both in terms of rewards earned and your financial health.

-Finally, I want to say that you can use the same tactic with any card with any interest rate.
+Finally, try to use the same tactic with all your cards, no matter the interest rate.
 If you only charge what you can afford to pay back each month, even a high interest rate won’t be of concern to you.
+At the end of the day, your interest rate really doesn’t matter if you always pay your balance on time and in full.

 If you have too many bills and not enough money, it’s time to take action.
-Asking for help under the CARES Act will keep your account from aging further but won’t stop it from improving if you can catch up.
 Alternatively, contacting a non-profit credit counseling agency to work out a budget and subsequent debt management plan will yield a much greater benefit than the impact of any possible hard credit report pull.